jaimiemontague/dementia-caregiver-app/README.md

 - **Search & Suggestions** – Find help instantly with predictive behavior/situation search
 - **Help Now Page** – One-tap access to Krista and emergency coaching info
 - **In-App Navigation** – Always-visible back button for intuitive UX
+- **Favorites** – Tap the heart icon to save go-to videos and surface them on the home screen
+- **Recently Viewed** – The app automatically remembers your last watches so you can jump back in quickly

 ---